 Rotation: A live-ball positioning mechanic by which the location of the ball and the predominant number of players on the side opposite Lead keys a change in coverage for the officials.
-This is implemented when the Lead official moves to ball side dictating an immediate change of Trail to Center and an eventual change of Center to Trail in
+This is implemented when the Lead official moves to ball side dictating an immediate change of Trail to Center and an eventual change of Center to Trail in the 3-person system.
+When a rotation occurs by the Lead in the 2-person system, this is called the "Ball Side Mechanic."

-Secondary Coverage Area (SCA): When there is no action or activity happening in an official's PCA, he can extend his vision to cover off-ball activity occurring in a partner's PCA, particularly the backside of that PCA which, due to the attention of an on-ball competitive matchup, that partner cannot cover adequately.
+Secondary Coverage Area (SCA): When there is no action or activity happening in an official's PCA, he can extend his vision to cover offball activity occurring in a partner's PCA, particularly the backside of that PCA which, due to the attention of an on-ball competitive matchup, that partner cannot cover adequately.
 This is called SCA coverage.